 Green Sea Turtles

-You are likely to spot a few green sea turtles when snorkeling around the Galapagos.
+Snorkeling is one of the best things to do in the Galapagos Islands, where you are likely to spot a few green sea turtles.
 These friendly animals are able to remain underwater for up to five hours and can swim up to 35 miles an hour.

 The green sea turtle is the only sea turtle species that nests on the islands.
 At night, female turtles make their way to the shore and lay as many as 200 eggs before heading back to the water before the sun comes out again.

 Temperature is what determines the gender of these Galapagos animals.
 Warmer nest temperatures create females, while cooler temperatures lead to male offsprings.
 Once they hatch, the baby sea turtles must dig their way out of their nest and hurry off to the ocean before being eaten by predators.
 If they make it to the sea, they face even more challenges, and will have to avoid sharks and frigate birds to survive.

 Galapagos penguins are special because they are the only penguin species that is found north of the equator.
 These small animals are usually found in the colder areas of the Galapagos, mainly on Fernandina Island and Isabela Island, and tend to live in caves or crevices.

 They primarily feed on schools of fish, preying on small species such as anchovies, sardines, and mullet.
 Their wings double as fins in the water, making them fast swimmers.
 Snorkelers should always be on the lookout as they are known to sneak up from behind in unexpected moments.